LordNoteworthy/cpu-internals/System Programming.md

 the address of the last valid byte.
 A limit value of 0 results in exactly one valid byte.
 Because segment descriptors are always 8 bytes long, the GDT limit should always be one less than an integral multiple of eight (that is, 8N – 1).
 * The first descriptor in the GDT is not used by the processor.
 A segment selector to this `null descriptor` does not generate an exception when loaded into a data-segment register (DS, ES, FS, or GS), but it always generates a #GP exception when an attempt is made to access memory using the descriptor.
 * The LDT is located in a system segment of the LDT type.
 The GDT must contain a segment descriptor for the LDT segment.
 If the system supports multiple LDTs, each must have a separate segment selector and segment descriptor in the GDT.
 The segment descriptor for an LDT can be located anywhere in the GDT.
+* An LDT is accessed with its segment selector.
+To eliminate address translations when accessing the LDT, the segment selector, base linear address, limit, and access rights of the LDT are stored in the LDTR register